True Life Tips

 3. Ask for time when you are unsure

-If you are tempted to say yes because you feel pressured, pause.
+If you are tempted to say yes under pressure, pause.

 “Can I check my week and get back to you tomorrow?”